itzarnabmondal/SprintOneProject/README.md

 ## Used Technologies
 > This project was made possible thanks to the use of several open source software packages.
 We would like to express our gratitude to the developers and maintainers of these tools.

-- [ JDK - 17 ] - An amazing programming language.
+- [ Java - 17 ] - An amazing programming language.
 - [ Spring-Boot ] - A framework for humans.
 - [ Spring Data JPA ] - Library that allows easy implementation of JPA.
 - [ Spring Security ] - For enterprise level security.